harpazaviv/OS-Processes_Simulator/README.txt

 get rid of the command: rm sim.txt if you wish to have everything under one file instead of each run creating a new sim.txt file.

-the program is creating a txt file, not a data file.
+the program is creating a txt file to the current directory.

 About the program:
 the program creates instances for every process, event and also creates a CPU instance for keeping track on whether it is busy/free